 All University of Chicago students are expected to uphold the highest standards of academic integrity and honesty.
 Among other things, this means that students shall not represent another's work as their own, use unhallowed materials during exams, or otherwise gain unfair academic advantage.
 All students suspected of academic dishonesty will be reported to the Harris Dean of Students for investigation and adjudication.
-The Harris policy and procedures related to academic integrity can be found at https://harris.uchicago.edu/gateways/current-students/policies.
+The Harris policy and procedures related to academic integrity can be found at the policies page of Harris website.